-Before any data is processed by ShopSync, we perform integrity checks with Mailchimp to ensure these customers can be sent to the list that is connected.
+Before any data is processed by ShopSync, we perform integrity checks with Mailchimp to ensure these customers can be sent to the Audience that is connected.

-For example, if someone has opted out of a list in the past, we won't add the email again.
+For example, if someone has opted out of an Audience in the past, we won't add the email again.
 We'll also update Shopify with the correct status that Mailchimp shows.
 That way, the most current subscriber status in Mailchimp is synced with the store.

 As transactions occur, we'll continue adding customers, orders, and products from your store that "Accept marketing" to Mailchimp in real-time.
 If someone unsubscribes from a Mailchimp campaign or automation in the future, we'll sync the opt-out status back to Shopify and vice versa.
 There's no need for manual interaction after install.
 We'll work our processes background, keeping your store and Mailchimp synced at all times.